orlandobatistac/SHIOL-/README.md

 **SHIOL+ (Heuristic and Inferential Optimized Lottery System)** is a software tool that analyzes historical Powerball lottery draw data to identify statistical patterns.
 The system's main objective is to use an artificial intelligence model to predict the probability of each number appearing in future draws, thereby generating optimized plays.

-Unlike traditional random number generators, SHIOL+ makes data-driven decisions, learning from thousands of past draws to identify trends, frequencies, and other subtle features that can influence results.
+The system is now powered by an **SQLite database**, ensuring data integrity and performance.
+It automatically downloads the latest draw data, keeping the model's knowledge base up-to-date for the most accurate predictions possible.

 > **Important**: This tool was created for educational, research, and entertainment purposes.
 The lottery is a game of chance, and SHIOL+ **does not guarantee prizes or winnings**.
 Always play responsibly.

 ## Key Features

-SHIOL+ v2.0 focuses on a clean and efficient pipeline with three key functionalities accessible from the command line:
+SHIOL+ v2.0 focuses on a clean and efficient pipeline with four key functionalities accessible from the command line:

+*   **`update`**: Downloads the latest official Powerball data and intelligently updates the local SQLite database with only the new draws.
-*   **`train`**: Trains the Machine Learning model (an `XGBoost` classifier) using the complete historical dataset.
-The model learns to associate statistical and temporal features of the draws with the winning numbers.
+*   **`train`**: Trains the Machine Learning model (an `XGBoost` classifier) using the complete historical dataset stored in the SQLite database.
 The trained model is saved in the `models/` directory.
-*   **`predict`**: Loads the already trained model to predict the probabilities for each number (white balls and Powerball) for the next draw.
+*   **`predict`**: Loads the trained model to predict the probabilities for each number (white balls and Powerball) for the next draw.
 Based on these probabilities, it generates a specified number of unique, weighted plays.
 *   **`backtest`**: Performs a historical simulation to evaluate the performance of the model's strategy.
-It generates a set of plays and compares them against all past draws to calculate performance metrics like total cost, winnings, and Return on Investment (ROI).
+It generates a set of plays and compares them against all past draws to calculate performance metrics like total cost, winnings, and ROI.

-The system's artificial intelligence works by creating a statistical profile for each draw, including data like parity, sum of numbers, and recency.
-The AI model learns to "score" number combinations based on how well they align with the profiles of historical winning draws.

 ## Project Structure

-The project is organized into modular directories to facilitate maintenance and scalability.
+The project is organized into the following directories:

--   `src/`: Contains all the application's source code.
+-   `src/`: Contains all the application's Python source code.
+    -   `__init__.py`: Makes the `src` directory a Python package.
+    -   `api.py`: FastAPI application that serves the web interface and provides API endpoints.
-    -   `cli.py`: The command-line interface (CLI) entry point that orchestrates all operations.
+    -   `cli.py`: The command-line interface (CLI) entry point.
+    -   `database.py`: Manages all SQLite database interactions.
-    -   `loader.py`: Loads, cleans, and standardizes historical lottery data.
+    -   `loader.py`: Handles loading data and orchestrates the database update process.
-    -   `intelligent_generator.py`: Includes the feature engineering logic (`FeatureEngineer`) and the weighted play generator (`IntelligentGenerator`).
-    -   `predictor.py`: Manages the training, evaluation, and loading of the AI model, as well as generating predictions.
+    -   `predictor.py`: Manages the training and prediction logic of the AI model.
+    -   `intelligent_generator.py`: Includes feature engineering and weighted play generation.
-    -   `evaluator.py`: Contains the logic to run the `backtest` and calculate historical performance.
+    -   `evaluator.py`: Contains the logic for the `backtest` command.
--   `config/`: Configuration files. `config.ini` centralizes all system parameters.
+-   `frontend/`: Contains the static files for the web interface.
+    -   `index.html`: The main page of the web application.
+    -   `css/styles.css`: Styles for the interface.
+    -   `js/app.js`: JavaScript for interactive functionality.
--   `data/`: Stores raw data, such as the `NCELPowerball.csv` file with historical results.
+-   `db/`: Stores the `shiolplus.db` SQLite database file (ignored by Git).
+-   `data/`: Used for temporary storage of downloaded data before it's loaded into the database (ignored by Git).
 -   `models/`: Saves the trained AI model artifacts (`shiolplus.pkl`).
+-   `docs/`: Contains additional documentation for users and developers.
+-   `config/`: Holds configuration files, like `config.ini`.
+-   `logs/`: Stores application execution logs (ignored by Git).
--   `outputs/`: Default directory for any files generated by the system (currently not actively used, but available).
+-   `outputs/`: Default directory for generated files like prediction reports (ignored by Git).
--   `logs/`: Stores application execution logs for debugging and tracking.

 ## Requirements